frorellana/RawFoodCalc/README.md

 **Please Read This First**

-This application is meant to faciliate the hassle of selecting and calcuating ingridents in order to make a balanced raw meal for cats.
+This application is meant to faciliate the hassle of selecting and calcuating ingredients in order to make a balanced raw meal for cats.
 It is not meant to be used alone.
 Research on what a healthy raw diet contatins must be done.
 A raw diet that is unbalanced and, frankly, made with little research can be very dangerous for your cat.
 When done right, it can be a very healthy choice.

 This project is under active development, and some features may be incomplete or subject to change.